7 Best Collaborative Word Cloud Tools (Mostly Free!)

 Likewise, you can set up your word cloud in seconds by just writing the prompt question directly on the slide.
 Once you present that slide, you can click it again to reveal the responses from your audience.

 The downside is that the word cloud itself lacks a bit of colour and space.
-It’s all black lettering and super close together, meaning it’s not easy to tell submissions apart when there are many.
+It's all black lettering and super close together, meaning it's not easy to tell submissions apart when there are lots of them.

-👏 Outstanding feature: The question slide will show the avatars of all participants.
-When the participant submits their word, their avatar goes from faded to bold, meaning you know exactly who’s offered and who hasn’t!
+👏 Outstanding feature: The question slide will show avatars of all participants.
+When the participant submits their word, their avatar goes from faded to bold, meaning you know exactly who's submitted and who hasn't!

 A GIF of a collaborative word cloud showing responses to the question 'what languages are you currently learning?'